DjangoGirls/tutorial/en/django_start_project/README.md

 ```
 > The period `.` is crucial because it tells the script to install Django in your current directory (for which the period `.` is a short-hand reference).

-> **Note** When typing the command above, remember that you only type the part which starts by `django-admin.py`.
+> **Note** When typing the command above, remember that you only type the part which starts by `django-admin.exe`.
-The (myvenv) C:\Users\Name\djangogirls>` part shown here is just example of the prompt that will be inviting your input on your command line.
+The `(myvenv) C:\Users\Name\djangogirls>` part shown here is just example of the prompt that will be inviting your input on your command line.

 <!--endsec-->